Does my organization have to be affiliated with the Episcopal Church in-order-to apply?

 Yes.
-Word limits are enforced on all questions.
-The LOI form will not allow you to enter more than the stated word limit.
-The application form will count words for you as you enter text (note the tally at the bottom of the text field), but it will not stop you from entering more than the word limit.
+Character limits are enforced on all questions.
+The LOI form will not allow you to enter more than the stated character limit.
+The application form will count characters for you as you enter text (note the tally at the bottom of the text field), but it will not stop you from entering more than the character limit.
 When you reach the final submission stage the system will not accept your application until you reduce the size of any answers that exceed a required limit.

 Can I upload additional supplemental materials apart from the attachments required as part of the grant application?